mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 You can also try it on-premise, but it requires more effort getting setup.
 See the [on-premise instructions below](#running-mender-on-premise).

-### Prep your device
+### Prepare your device

 Make sure your Raspberry Pi has Raspbian OS installed.

 * Download Raspbian OS image from [here](https://www.raspberrypi.org/downloads/raspbian?target=_blank).
-* [Follow their steps](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to install the OS image to your device and [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md?target=_blank) on your board.
+* [Follow their steps](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to install the OS image to your device and [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md?target=_blank) on your device.
 This should take less than 15 minutes.

-Let's get you on your way to your first deployment in as easy as 5 short steps:
+Your first deployment is easy with 5 short steps:

 ### Step 1 - SSH into your Raspberry Pi device